accelazh/accelazh.github.io/_posts/2023-01-15-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Durability__, e.g. Raft replication, 3-way replication, quorum writes, see [Consistency section](.).
 Durability replication is usually synchronous with strong consistency.

-  * __Disaster-recovery__, e.g. backup, geo-replication__, see [Consistency section](.).
+  * __Disaster-recovery__, e.g. backup, geo-replication, see [Consistency section](.).
 They can async with an agreement on RPO.

   * __Locality__, e.g. geo-replication which moves data to user's local region, e.g. Akkio u-shards; and CDN that acts as static content cache and bridges across WAN provider.

   * __Data layout__.
 Examples are TiFlash and F1 Lightning.
 The databases maintain main data copy as row format to serve OLTP, which replicate an extra columnar layout copy for OLAP use.
 Raft protocol or fine-grained version tracking can be used to maintain consistency between replicas.

   * __Hot/cold tiering__.
 Hot data can be copied cache.
-Cold data can be offloaded slow HDD or archival storage.
+Cold data can be offloaded to slow HDD or archival storage.
 Data formats between tiers can also be different, to favor access latency, storage efficiency, or compression.

   * __Data balance__.
 Typically, data can be re-balanced to occupy empty new nodes, to spread out placement from correlated failure domains, or to balance hot/cold access on nodes.

   * __Log is database__.
 Instead of replicating data or pages, logs which carry delta are replicated and propagated as the source of truth.
 See [Consistency section](.).

   * __Separating write path and read path__.
-The example is AnalyticDB, MySql primary/secondaries replication.
+The example is AnalyticDB, MySQL primary/secondaries replication.
 The design originates from database community that uses one server as write primary, and replicates to multiple replicas to scale reads.
 It exploits the pattern that social network generates content (writes) in a relatively constant rate, but user views (reads) can burst high.

 Offline background jobs touching data can also be divided by purpose.
 They usually rewrite data copies, which is the main source of __write amplification__, but necessary to reduce __read amplification__ by generating a more optimized data layout.